Roof shapes and designs

 7. Clay and concrete tiles

 Clay and concrete roof tiles can withstand damage from tornadoes, hurricanes or winds up to 125 miles per hour and even earthquakes, according to "A Summary of Experimental Studies on Seismic Performance of Concrete and Clay Roofing Tiles" by the University of Southern California for the Tile Roofing Institute.
-They are good in warm, dry climates.
-They may require extra support to bear their weight, and they are likely to break when walked on.
+However, they may require extra support to bear their weight and they are likely to break when walked on.10

 Green roofs are covered with plants and can improve air quality, reduce water runoff and insulate homes to reduce urban heat islands.
-However, they need extra structural support, a vapor barrier, thermal insulation, waterproofing, drainage, water filtration, soil, compost and plants.
-Their estimated lifespan is 40 years.
+However, they need extra structural support, a vapor barrier, thermal insulation, waterproofing, drainage, water filtration, soil, compost and plants.12

 9. Built-up roofing